Providing Translations

 Language Selection

-It is important to note that there is no language chooser in the IDE, and language packs serve as the IDE "language switcher."
+In versions 2024.1 and older, there is no language selector in the IDE, and language packs serve as the IDE "language switcher."
 Installing a language pack changes the IDE language to the one defined by the languageBundle

 EP.
 Only a single language pack can be installed at the same time, and restart is required for the translations to take effect.